-However, as Coronavirus (COVID-19)‘s rampant propagation reached more people, a mix of governmental measures and individual fear led to the exponential growth of this fashion item throughout 2020.
-As different players kept launching their own product in the market, a whole new product category took form with its own characteristics that resemble, in part, those of apparel accessories.
+However, as the spread of Coronavirus (COVID-19) reached more people, a mix of governmental measures and individual fear led to exponential growth of this fashion item throughout 2020.
+As many new players address this surge in demand, a new product category has taken form, with its own characteristics that resemble, in part, those of apparel accessories.

-Fashion face mask – A washable, reusable cloth face mask made of common textiles, usually cotton, worn over the mouth and nose.
+1. Fashion face mask – – A washable, reusable cloth face mask made of common textiles, usually cotton, worn over the mouth and nose.
 Cloth face masks do not provide a seal around the face.
-Please only include B2C transactions.
-Excluding: surgical masks, disposable paper masks and respirators such as N95 masks, which are made of non-woven fabric formed through a melt blowing process and are regulated for their effectiveness.
+Includes only B2C transactions.
+Excludes: Surgical masks, disposable paper masks and respirators such as N95 masks.

-Out of the 46 researched markets by Euromonitor International, Vietnam had the lowest average unit price for fashion face masks at USD0.60 in 2020.
-Egypt and Indonesia followed closely.
-These benefit from an existing manufacturing industry for fashion that was able to adapt and provide low-cost items.
-On the other side of the spectrum, we can find Sweden, Saudi Arabia and Hong Kong, China leading the ranking of fashion face masks by average unit price.
-Higher disposable income naturally allows consumers to purchase fashion branded items and even to adventure in the higher end of the offering.
+On the other side of the spectrum, we can find Sweden, Saudi Arabia and Hong Kong leading the ranking of fashion face masks by average unit price.
+Higher disposable income naturally allows consumers to purchase branded fashion items or to venture into the higher end of the offering.

-Luxury and premium versions, as it already exists in all other accessories’ categories, appeared rapidly to satisfy the needs of high-income individuals.
-For example, Burberry already accounts 7 models priced at around USD120 and Dolce & Gabanna launched a range that goes from USD89 to USD122.
-With high demand and popularity, fake versions also flooded online retailers with prices as low as USD10.
-Face masks generated Etsy, the e-commerce player, $346 million in revenue between March and August in 2020.
+Luxury and premium alternatives have also appeared fast, with growing appeal to high-income individuals.
+For example, Burberry offers seven models priced at around USD120 and Dolce & Gabanna has launched a range priced from USD89 to USD122.
+With high demand and popularity, fake versions have also flooded online retailers, with prices as low as USD10.
+Face masks had quickly become big business: The e-commerce player Etsy generated USD346 million in sales of fashion facemasks between March and August in 2020.

-Resistance to wearing masks was particularly common at the beginning of the pandemic.
-From unfounded health concerns to simple discomfort, face masks, in general, were avoided by a great percentage of the population.
-Legislation that obliged its usage, being it only in closed spaces or even in the open street, contributed to substantial increases in usage percentage across the globe and created the perfect environment for fashion face masks to disseminate among consumers and remain in place.
+Resistance to wearing masks was common at the beginning of the pandemic.
+From unfounded health concerns to simple discomfort, face masks in general were avoided by many.
+Legislation has obliged their use, whether in closed or even open spaces, contributing to substantial increases in percentage use globally.
+This demand is likely to remain for some time, given the expected longevity of the virus.

-Naturally, while fear to contract the virus played a great role for people to wear a mask on regular basis, other factors contributed to its continuous utilization.
-As previously mentioned, fashion face masks also help users to reduce exposure to air pollution, especially within great urban areas.
-On top of that, these items are quite effective against allergies caused by pollen.
-Furthermore, to a smaller extent, beyond its practicality and more in a fashion-oriented trend, consumers are enriching its accessories portfolio, adding a new item to their personal style repertoire.
-In 2009, fashion face masks became popular in South Korea among teenagers since it created a wanted mysterious and even intimidating perception on the individual wearing it.
+While fear of contracting or spreading the virus underlines widespread global adoption, other factors are playing a part, and likely to grow in importance.
+Air pollution, for example is likely to encourage continued use, particularly in urban areas, and face masks are also quite effective against allergies caused by pollen.
+Furthermore, to a smaller extent, beyond its practicality and more in a fashion-oriented trend, consumers are enriching their accessories portfolio, adding a new item to their personal style repertoire.
+For example, fashion face masks became popular in South Korea among teenagers who wanted a mysterious, even intimidating, image or one that allowed them to cover skin complaints.

-In the long-term, it is expected that such habit persistence will keep fashion face masks in the market for a while.
-The type of consumption will be similar to the one in the Far East.
-However, the volume and value of this market will shrink consistently as the pandemic is controlled on the country level.
-Consumers will also prefer increasingly higher quality items as the market stabilizes and needs change drastically.
+In the long-term, it is expected that habit persistence will keep fashion face masks in the market for a while.
+The type of usage will be similar to that established in Asia Pacific.
+However, demand can be expected to decline as the pandemic is controlled, country-by-country level.
+Consumers will also prefer increasingly higher quality items as the market stabilises and need for regular usage ceases.

-Nevertheless, other restrictions had also a negative impact on fashion face masks.
-For example, in Germany, 2021 started with more rules regarding which types of face masks are allowed.
-The N95/KN95/FFP2 („filtering facepiece“) masks became the norm in public transportation and indoor spaces, reducing fashion face masks‘ value among consumers that are now more limited in where to use them.
-Similarly to Germany, however with a positive impact in the category, in March of 2021, the Brazilian government made mandatory the usage of disposable masks, such as those above-mentioned, or fashion face masks with at least two layers.
+Other restrictions have had a negative impact on fashion face masks.
+For example, in Germany, 2021 started with more rules regarding which types of face masks are allowed in specific circumstances.
+N95/KN95/FFP2 (filtering facepiece) masks became the norm in public transportation and indoor spaces, reducing demand for fashion face masks.
+Conversely, in March 2021, the Brazilian Government made disposable masks mandatory, such as those above-mentioned in the German example, allowing fashion face masks with at least two layers to be used.

-Therefore, given the better understanding of fashion face masks efficacy at the moment and increasing restrictions on types of face masks allowed in public spaces, it is expected that fashion players will seek certifications to their products in order to allow their usage widely.
-Furthermore, such certified products would attract more demand, as this territory is largely unexplored, but also allow brands to price up their products.
+Therefore, given the better understanding of fashion face masks efficacy now, and given increasing restrictions on the types of face masks allowed in public spaces, it is expected that fashion players will seek certification for their products in order to allow wider usage.
+Furthermore, such certified products are likely to stimulate demand, with consumers willing to pay a premium for these alternatives.

-While the relevance of fashion face masks will remain high in the short to medium-term, their usage intensity will highly depend on the evolution of the pandemic and legislations put in place by governments.
-Furthermore, as supply and demand adjust in this new and chaotic category, prices will stabilise and several players are expected to withdraw from the market.
-Premium prices will be at reach for brands that are able to offer innovations in terms of efficacy, comfort or design.
+While the relevance of fashion face masks will remain high in the short to medium-term, usage will depend on the evolution of the pandemic and additional legislation, or the easing of restrictions put in place by governments.
+Furthermore, as supply and demand adjust in this new and developing category, prices are expected to stabilise, and several players are expected to withdraw from the market.
+Premium prices will be viable for brands that are able to offer innovation in terms of efficacy, comfort or design.